iiferedon/BO2-Plutonium-Internal-Cheat/README.md

 This was made before ChatGPT was made so give me some slack. :P

 This cheat uses the MinHook library to trampoline hook the 'present' function in the directx11 interface of the game.
 It then uses the swapchain address to pass to the ImGui library to then draw to the screen.
 Since the cheat is internal, i can use classes as pointers to get cheat information on basic player classes, the offsets I found myself.
 The viewmatrix is also included in here to display esp and get relative WTS addresses through multiple functions to display players through walls.
 Aimbot was never finished although attempted, kinda got bored ngl.
-You can use a basic OpenProcess, standard CreateRemoteThread dll injector, manual mapping is possible depending on the injector tbh but its not needed T6MP aint that special. https://github.com/master131/ExtremeInjector use this
+You can use a basic LoadLibrary, standard CreateRemoteThread dll injector, manual mapping is possible depending on the injector tbh but its not needed T6MP aint that special. https://github.com/master131/ExtremeInjector use this